gezielcarvalho/aero-zone-guard/README.md

 ## Installation and Setup

-1. Clone the repository: `git clone https://github.com/your-username/airspace-construction-assessment.git`
+1. Clone the repository: `git clone https://github.com/gezielcarvalho/aero-zone-guard.git`
 2. Set up the backend:
    - Navigate to the `/backend` directory.
-   - Install dependencies: `pip install -r requirements.txt`
+   - Install dependencies: `npm install`
-   - Set up environment variables and configure database connection in `settings.py`.
+   - Set up environment variables and configure database connection in `.env`.
-   - Run migrations: `python manage.py migrate`
+   - Run migrations: `npm run migrate`
-   - Start the backend server: `python manage.py runserver`
+   - Start the backend server: `npm run start`
 3. Set up the frontend:
    - Navigate to the `/frontend` directory.
    - No additional setup required for frontend as it's built with standard web technologies.